 Beta-diversity analysis showed clear separation of AIH samples:

-Investigating similarity of the samples of our sub-cohorts among each other, we performed principal component analysis (PCoA) to uncover relevant differences in beta-diversity.
-This showed a separation of healthy samples from AIH and non-AIH controls, but no clear separation between the AIH and non-AIH hepatopathy control sub-cohort xx-corrected, x% of variance, P x, 95% CI = x%, x%; Figure 1 G) supporting our findings of broad resemblance of IM alterations between these two cohorts on class, but also to some extent on genus level.
-In addition, we performed a constrained approach (Brugiroux et al., 2016) and were able to detect significant separation of AIH from healthy but also from non-AIH hepatopathy control samples, while the non-AIH hepatopathy control sub-cohort was also clearly separated from the healthy samples (xx-corrected, 5.4% of variance, P < 0.001, 95% CI = 4.6%, 6.4%; see Figure 1 H).

 Searching for entity-unrelated but generally liver-specific intesinal microbiome alterations in our data set

 Besides the exposed findings between our three sub-cohorts showing specific alterations in the AIH sub-cohort as well as separating these samples from the non-AIH hepatopathy control cohort, we recognized that there might be alterations of the IM with a liver-disease specific pattern in both AIH and non-AIH hepatopathy control samples.
 Based on this, we further asked if there exists influence of liver-disease specific parameters on the IM in general, at least partially irrespective of the causing liver disease entity.
 Therefore, we assessed the corresponding liver-parenchymatous status of each individual included in the study and classified them regarding the respective degree of existing LPTR, grading healthy and hepatopathy (i) without change, (ii) with related liver fibrosis, (iii) with related liver cirrhosis (see Material and Methods, above).
 Moreover, as BT has been associated with alterations of the IM as well as it has been clearly defined to play a pivotal role in the immunological interaction of the so-called gut-liver axis (Bellot et al., 2013; Giannelli et al., 2014; Seki and Schnabl, 2011; Wang et al., 2015; Wiest et al., 2014, 2017), we measured markers of BT and tried to integrate these data with the found IM alpha diversity alterations.